boyan13/RoboDude-DungeonGame/README.md

 RoboDude is a final project I wrote for university.
 It was my first enconter with the process of developing a 2D game.

 In RoboDude, you navigate a maze, collect supplies and fight enemies, with the final objective of reaching *the gate*.
 Gameplay is split in 2 phases: **Navigation** and **Combat**.
 In the former, you have full view of the maze and everything within it, and are able to move around.
-In the latter, you're prevented from navigating the maze and are given options to fight the enemy you've encountered a turn-based manner.
+In the latter, you're prevented from navigating the maze and are given options to fight the enemy you've encountered in a turn-based manner.

 With mechanics such as critical strike chance, possibility to *miss* an attack and critical strike meter (banking a critical attack), I've attempted to make gameplay non-linear.